This chapter describes how Tableau Server communicates with other computers, and what you can do to make that traffic more secure.

 The following sections describe some options for enabling SSL for internal traffic.
 Our recommendations follow these descriptions.
 Get together with your IT partner to determine which one suits your environment best and then help you configure it.

-If your organization has an IT team, ask them if they have their own internal certificate authority.
+If your organisation has an IT team, ask them if they have their own internal certificate authority.
 If they do, ask them to create a certificate for you.
 Often, these certificates will be automatically trusted by your Tableau users' computers, so you don't have to go through the process of configuring each client to trust the certificate.

 If you don't have an internal CA, an alternative is to use OpenSSL, an open-source tool that comes with Tableau Server, to create an internal CA. Then you set each client to trust the internal CA. When you need to update the certificate, you can push it out to clients through the system management tool you use, such as Group Policy.